youngsunlee07/FacialExpressionRecognition/README.md

 ```

 ## Models
-- DACL (ResNet18 + Attention): The DACL model is based on ResNet18 with an additional Attention module.
+#### DACL (ResNet18 + Attention)
+The DACL model is based on ResNet18 with an additional Attention module.
 It is implemented in DACL.ipynb.

 - TransFER (ResNet18+Transformer): The TransFER model combines ResNet18 and a Transformer Encoder.
 It is implemented in TransFER.ipynb.